docsforadobe/after-effects-plugin-guide/docs/ppro/basic-host-differences.rst

 Premiere Pro handles field rendering differently than After Effects.
 While field rendering, PF_InData>field gives the current field being rendered, ignoring whether or not PF_OutFlag_PIX_INDEPENDENT flag was set.

 In Premiere Pro, effects receive the quality setting of the monitor window in `PF_InData>quality <#_bookmark119>`__.
-This differs from After Effects, where the source layer’s quality setting is provided here.
+This differs from After Effects, where the source layer's quality setting is provided here.

 ----